charles-robertson-evolv-ai/catalyst/README.md

 | `warn(<arguments>)` | Strings or variables separated by commas, displayed at log level `normal` and `debug`<br>`warn('Selector not found', selector)` | Added in 0.6.0 |
 | `debug(<arguments>)` | Strings or variables separated by commas, displayed at log level `debug`<br>`debug('Selector found after', then - performance.now(), 'ms')` | Added in 0.6.0 |

-Log levels are set in two locations, a default for the environment and a local storage key, and can be overridden in experiment code, though it is only recommended in development. **Warning: Overrides in experiment code will not be silenced in production.**
+Log levels are set in two locations, a default for the environment and a local storage key.
+Log levels can be overridden in experiment code though it is not recommended as **overrides in experiment code will not be silenced in production**.

-#### VCG
+VCG

 | Environment Name | Environment Id | Default log level |
 | :--------------- | :------------- | :---------------- |